-- The percentage of babies born with a low birth rate is also significantly higher than both Maidstone and Kent percentages, with 6.4% of births being born with a low birth weight (under 2.5kg).
-This compares to 5.5% in Maidstone and 5.8% in Kent. - New mothers living in the area are much less likely to breastfeed, with only 46.6% choosing to breastfeed their infants, compared to 59.1% in Maidstone and 58.1% in Kent. - Obesity in reception aged children (aged 4 and 5 years) is more prevalent, with 12.3% being recorded as obese, compared to 8.5% on average in Maidstone and 9.4% on average in Kent. - Obesity prevalence also continues into year six children (aged 10 and 11 years) with 23.7% being recorded as obese, compared to 17.2% on average in Maidstone.
+- The percentage of babies born with a low birth weight is also significantly higher than both Maidstone and Kent percentages, with 6.4% of babies being born with a low birth weight (under 2.5kg).
+This compares to 5.5% in Maidstone and 5.8% in Kent. - New mothers living in the area are much less likely to breastfeed, with only 46.6% choosing to breastfeed their infants, compared to 59.1% in Maidstone and 58.1% in Kent. - Obesity in reception-aged children (aged 4 and 5 years) is more prevalent, with 12.3% being recorded as obese, compared to 8.5% on average in Maidstone and 9.4% on average in Kent. - Obesity prevalence also continues into year six children (aged 10 and 11 years) with 23.7% being recorded as obese, compared to 17.2% on average in Maidstone.

-Proposed closure of East Borough Children's Centre.
-Impact on East Ward residents
+Proposed closure of East Borough Children's Centre Impact on East Ward residents

-The alternative Children's Centre for East Borough users, as indicated in the consultation document is Sunshine Children's Centre which is an approximate 27-minute walk from East Borough Children's Centre.
-The other alternative is Greenfields in Shepway which is an approximate 45-48-minute walk from East Borough Children's centre.
+The alternative Children's Centre for East Borough users, as indicated in the consultation document, is Sunshine Children's Centre which is an approximate 27-minute walk from East Borough Children's Centre.
+The other alternative is Greenfields in Shepway which is an approximate 45 - 48-minute walk from East Borough Children's centre.
 Whilst both alternative options for East Borough users are more accessible in terms of transport links than Marden, the change is significant.

-An issue that needs to be highlighted regarding East Borough Children's Centre is it location on the periphery of High Street Ward.
+An issue that needs to be highlighted regarding East Borough Children's Centre is its location on the periphery of High Street Ward.
 Its users are not going to be geographically ringfenced to East Ward.
-Its service users are most likely are mostly to come from High Street ward which is the highest deprived ward in Maidstone borough
+Its service users are most likely to come from High Street Ward which is the most deprived ward in Maidstone borough.

-Data from the 2021 census tells us that in East ward:
+Data from the 2021 census tells us that in East Ward:

-- There are 1,649 children aged 15 years and under living in East ward, an increase of 7.7% - There has been an increase across all the age brackets, but most notably in the 5-9 year old bracket, which increased by 10.7% - The 0-4 year old bracket increased by 10.0%. - Overall, the total population of East Ward increased by 5.1% in between censuses, which suggests that the population of 5-9 year olds is increasing faster than the rest of the population. - The number of lone parent families (with dependent children) living in East ward has increased by 1.61% (insert numbers and compare with housing stats etc from Housing to follow)
+- There are 1,649 children aged 15 years and under living in East Ward, an increase of 7.7%. - There has been an increase across all the age brackets, but most notably in the 5 9-year-old bracket, which increased by 10.7%. - The 0 4-year-old bracket increased by 10.0%. - Overall, the total population of East Ward increased by 5.1% in between censuses, which suggests that the population of 5 9-year-olds is increasing faster than the rest of the population. - The number of lone parent families (with dependent children) living in East Ward has increased by 1.61%.

-- o 1,886 households in East Ward are suffering from at least one level of deprivation, an increase of 7.46% Whilst this is only a small increase, this number of deprived households accounts for 50% of all households in this ward. - o 19.4% of all households living in East ward have no access to a car or van.
+- 1,886 households in East Ward are suffering from at least one level of deprivation, an increase of 7.46%.
+Whilst this is only a small increase, this number of deprived households accounts for 50% of all households in this ward. - 19.4% of all households living in East Ward have no access to a car or van.
 This is 723 households. - There are currently 540 low-income households, with a total of 240 children.
 Of those households, 186 of them are living below the poverty line, which includes 90 children. - 86 of these low-income households have been impacted by Welfare Reforms over the last ten years and are currently (on average) £25.20 worse off each week because of this.

-Additionally, Health Inequalities data for East ward (Kent Public Health Observatory) tells us:
+Additionally, Health Inequalities data for East Ward (Kent Public Health Observatory) tells us: